Achieving a Healthy Weight

 You might have also heard of ‘metabolic syndrome’ - a state, where the metabolic system is severely out of balance, termed 'sluggish', causing ill health.
 Metabolic syndrome is a collective term for certain risk factors such as high blood pressure, high cholesterol, obesity, heart disease, chronic fatigue and diabetes.
 Individuals with metabolic syndrome may even suffer several of these conditions at once.

-The answer is yes, we can regulate our metabolism, which will result in enhanced body function, better overall health and improved body composition.
+The answer is YES, we can regulate our metabolism, which will result in enhanced body function, better overall health and improved body composition.

 Understanding one's metabolism is therefore essential for making informed 'lifestyle' choices to achieve the best outcomes...We just need to know how…